Cottagecore Aesthetic: Subculture On A Student Budget

 Get an ASOS student discount.

-If you’re not after a dress, this simple lace trim floral bralet from Nasty Gal is easy to wear alone or layered up with a light jacket and skirt.
-It’s perfect for a more muted cottagecore outfit, but still rocks fabulous trim which is a cottagecore staple.
+If you’re not after a dress, this simple lace maxi skirt from Nasty Gal is easy to wear layered up with a light jacket and cute top.
+It’s perfect for a more muted and everyday cottagecore outfit and you can mix and match it with loads of other styles too.

 Get a Nasty Gal student discount.

-Mary Janes are almost synonymous with with cottagecore outfits.
-These cottagecore shoes in white work well with almost all cottagecour outfit ideas you put together and can be worn alone or with white frilly socks to complete the look.
+Mary Janes are almost synonymous with cottagecore outfits.
+These cottagecore shoes in white work well with almost all cottagecore outfit ideas you put together and can be worn alone or with white frilly socks to complete the look.

 Get a Koi student discount.